Financial Mentors of America, Inc.

 That said, through RLFM, we have created the perfect platform for teaching teens to utilize education to develop and execute a plan for their future to achieve socio-economic transformation.

-Since 1980, Ken and Lorraine Decker, publishers of Real Life Financial Math, have conducted employer sponsored personal financial planning workshops and counseling to tens of thousands of adults.
-Since 2006, more than twelve hundred Houston area Title I high school students attended FMA’s award winning, personal financial eduction foundation course, the Game of Real Life.
+Since 1980, Ken and Lorraine Decker, publishers of Real Life Financial Math, have conducted employer-sponsored personal financial planning workshops and counseling to tens of thousands of adults.
+Since 2006, more than twelve hundred Houston area Title I high school students attended FMA’s award-winning, personal financial education foundation course, the Game of Real Life.
 In a longitudinal study of the first 358 sophomores who attended the Game from 2007 to 2010, one hundred percent graduated from high school, 98 percent attended college and 91.6 percent graduated from college.